FreshRSS/FreshRSS/Docker/README.md

 In the FreshRSS setup, you will then specify the name of the container (`freshrss-db`) as the host for the database.

+See also the section [Docker Compose with PostgreSQL](#docker-compose-with-postgresql) below.

 ### [MySQL](https://hub.docker.com/_/mysql/) or [MariaDB](https://hub.docker.com/_/mariadb)

 ```sh